 Clinical trials are an important part of his strategy.
 “I can’t stress enough how important it is to consider clinical trials as part of pancreatic cancer treatment.
 It’s one major reason why I’m alive and doing well today, along with excellent care from Dr. Nicholas Nissen and my ‘Dream Team’ of specialists.”
 Larry has participated in two trials.
 He believes one trial strengthened his immune system and kept his cancer from recurring for one year.

 Larry strongly advocates for everyone diagnosed with pancreatic cancer to explore available trials through our online Clinical Trial Finder tool.
-Patient Central Associates are also available to run personalized clinical trial searches.
+PanCAN Patient Services Case Managers are also available to run personalized clinical trial searches.

 His message for patients considering clinical trials is powerful: “Do not be fearful.
 The most advanced treatment protocols and opportunities to help are found in clinical trials.
 What do you have to lose?”